 Discussion of Investigational Information: As part of the journal, faculty may be presenting investigational information about pharmaceutical products that is outside Food and Drug Administration approved labeling.
 Information presented as part of this activity is intended solely as continuing medical education and is not intended to promote off-label use of any pharmaceutical product.

 Faculty Disclosure: It is the policy of EB Medicine to ensure objectivity, balance, independence, transparency, and scientific rigor in all CME activities.
-All faculty participating in the planning or implementation of a CME activity are expected to disclose to the participants any relevant financial relationships and to assist in resolving any conflict of interest that may arise from the relationship.
+All faculty participating in the planning or implementation of a CME activity are expected to disclose to the participants any relevant financial relationships and to assist in mitigating the relationships.
 In compliance with all ACCME accreditation requirements and policies, all faculty for this CME activity were asked to complete a full financial disclosure statement.
-The information received is as follows: The authors, Dr. William White, Dr. Lilly Bellman, Dr. Yiju Teresa Liu; the peer reviewers, Dr. Ashkon Shaahinfar and Dr. Mark L. Waltzman; the Editors-in-Chief, Dr. Ilene Claudius and Dr. Tim Horeczko; the Pharmacy Editor, Dr. Aimee Mishler; and the CME Editor, Dr. Brian Skrainka, report no relevant financial relationships with ineligible companies.
+The information received is as follows: the authors, Dr. William White, Dr. Lilly Bellman, Dr. Yiju Teresa Liu; the peer reviewers, Dr. Ashkon Shaahinfar and Dr. Mark L. Waltzman; the Editors-in-Chief, Dr. Ilene Claudius and Dr. Tim Horeczko; the Pharmacy Editor, Dr. Aimee Mishler; and the CME Editor, Dr. Brian Skrainka, report no relevant financial relationships with ineligible companies.

 Commercial Support: This issue of Pediatric Emergency Medicine Practice did not receive any commercial support.

 Earning Credit: (1) Go online to www.ebmedicine.net/CME and click on the title of the test you wish to take.
 When completed, a CME certificate will be emailed to you.

 Hardware/Software Requirements: You will need a Macintosh or PC with internet capabilities to access the website.